Skip to main content

 FAQ

 Aoife is EE-fah, Niamh is NEEV, and Caoimhe is KEE-vah.
-Irish uses consistent phonetic rules: mh and bh make a 'v' sound, and 'ao' produces a long vowel.
-For any name you're unsure about, Forvo has native-speaker audio and is the fastest way to confirm before you commit.
+Irish Gaelic uses consistent phonetic rules where 'mh' and 'bh' produce a 'v' sound and 'ao' forms a long vowel.
+For any name you're unsure about before committing to it, Forvo hosts native-speaker audio recordings and is the fastest way to confirm.

-what's the difference between Irish, Scottish Gaelic, and Welsh names
+Does the generator mix Irish, Scottish, and Welsh names together?

-can I use a Celtic name for my character or baby if I have no Irish or Welsh heritage
+Can I use a Celtic name for a baby or character if I have no Irish or Welsh heritage?

-Yes — many Celtic names are in mainstream international use, and there's no cultural rule against it.
-The practical consideration is pronunciation: names like Saoirse or Siobhán require teaching people how to say them.
-For fiction and games, consistent and respectful use matters more than personal ancestry.
+Many Celtic names are in mainstream international use — Niamh, Saoirse, Declan, and Tristan appear on birth registers worldwide.
+There is no cultural prohibition.
+The practical consideration is pronunciation: names like Siobhán or Fionnuala require teaching people how to say them.
+For fiction, consistent and respectful use matters more than personal ancestry.